-Fuengirola in the heart of the Costa del Sol.
-From a humble fishing village to an exemplary city dedicated to tourism without losing its charm.
+Fuengirola has its origins 2,500 years ago, a Phoenician settlement that evolved into a city in the heart of the Costa del Sol.
+From a humble fishing village it has become an exemplary city dedicated to tourism without losing its charm.
+Fuengirola is a world reference thanks to its Mare Nostrum events and the International Country Fair that attracts millions of visitors every year.

 Fuengirola is located in the heart of the Costa del Sol, 33 km from Malaga capital with a population of 80.309 inhabitants.
 The municipal term has a dimension of almost 11 km square.